HiggstonRainbird/AoC-2020/README.md

 We have found when the buses will all be in sync,
 And we've learned not to wait for an eon, but think.

-There's a star by the sea a crustaceon regards
+There's a star by the sea a crustacean regards
 For a moment or two while he's playing with cards,
-And much further away is a gigantic eye
+And much further away is the gigantic eye
-Of a monster observing the star in the sky.
+Of a monster observing a star in the sky.

 Every year we come back and re-enter the game.
 Every year it is different, but somehow the same.